AndHope/Basileia-Romaion/patch-notes.md

 - Renamed all of the PLC political parties with custom flavor names
 - New optional flag for the Commonwealth, that you get when Ruthenian is a primary culture

+## Reworked the Princely League content
+- The Princely League journal for HRE subjects has been reworked completely using the new CMF situations

 # Basileía Rōmaíōn – October 2025 Update

 ## Highlights